-Manoeuvrability of the vessel;
+Manoeuvrability of the vessel.

 When casualty/incident/near-miss do occur it is appropriate to use a coding scheme or a framework to both guide the investigation and to categorize the contributing factors.
 The results of these investigations should be placed in a form that allows a VTS Authority to detect patterns over time.